* Verse from "Elegy for the Mediterranean Sea", written by Ahmed Morsi and translated from Arabic.

-- Designed settings and costumes for the first play written by Alfred Farag, "The Fall of the Pharoah"
+- Designed stage sets and costumes for the first play written by Alfred Farag, "The Fall of the Pharoah"

-- Co-designed with Abdel Hadi Al Gazzar settings for the American play "Revolt of the Dead"
+- Co-designed with Abdel Hadi Al Gazzar settings for the American play "Bury the Dead" by Irwin Shaw

-- Designed settings for first play written by Abdel Rahman Al Sharkawi, "The Tragedy of Jamila Bohreid"
+- Designed stage sets for first play written by Abdel Rahman Al Sharkawi, "The Tragedy of Jamila Bohreid"

 - 1956-1957: Began writing Art Criticism for Iraqi news paper, Al Akhbar - Baghdad